anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 | `Size`            | The annotated element size must be between the specified boundaries (included).                                                                                                                                                                                        | `String`, `Collection`, `Map`, `Array`                                                        |
 | `Valid`           | Marks a property, method parameter or method return type for validation cascading.
 Constraints defined on the object and its properties are be validated when the property, method parameter or method return type is validated.
 This behavior is applied recursively. | Property, parameter or return type                                                            |

-* Description is taken from OpenJDK
+<sup>1)</sup> Description is taken from OpenJDK

-**Note**
+{% include notification.html

-Please be aware that for allow stereotype / annotation except `NotNull` null is considered to be a valid value
+message="Please be aware that for allow stereotype / annotation except `NotNull` null is considered to be a valid value" status="is-info"
+%}